kyverno/website/content/en/docs/Writing policies/match-exclude.md

 Although the above snippet is useful for showing the types of matching that you can use, most policies either use one or just a couple different elements within their `match` statements.
 {{% /alert %}}

-### Match a Deployment deployed in a Namespace having a specific label
+### Match a Deployment deployed in a namespace having a specific label

-This is an example that selects a Deployment deployed in a namespce.
+This is an example that selects a Deployment deployed in a namespace.
 Where the namespace is with a label `app=connector` or `app=compute`.

 In the below snippet, `kinds` and `namespaceSelector` are peer/sibling elements, and so they are **AND**ed together.